Perennial

 Plant in any soil with full sun to part shade.
 Water during dry spells.
 Remove spent bloom stalks for tidiness.
 Divide every 4–5 years to maintain vigor.
 "Stella de Oro" reblooms all summer.

-See daylilies in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring daylilies alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring daylilies alongside companion plants.

 Frequently Asked Questions